-Surgeons at Catholic Medical Center are again leading the way with a new approach to treating peripheral artery disease (PAD).
+Surgeons at Catholic Medical Center (CMC) are again leading the way with a new approach to treating peripheral artery disease (PAD).

 PAD affects as many as 18-million Americans, but is believed to be widely underdiagnosed.
 It’s caused by plaque buildup in the arteries, which reduces blood flow and causes pain, mobility problems, and wounds that don’t heal.
 PAD most frequently occurs in the arteries in the leg.